Metis (MTS) Hits Self Reported Market Cap of $33.34 Billion

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Metis’ genesis date was September 21st, 2020.
+Metis was first traded on September 21st, 2020.
 Metis’ total supply is 1,200,000,000 tokens.
+The official website for Metis is wemetis.com.
 Metis’ official Twitter account is @official_metis and its Facebook page is accessible here.
-Metis’ official message board is metisofficial.medium.com.
-Metis’ official website is wemetis.com.
+The official message board for Metis is metisofficial.medium.com.

 Metis Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Metis directly using U.S. dollars.
-Investors seeking to acquire Metis should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Metis directly using US dollars.
+Investors seeking to trade Metis should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Metis using one of the exchanges listed above.

 Receive News & Updates for Metis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.